cx0/chatGPT-for-genetics/README.md

 ### TODO

 - [ ] Hook up a Slack chatbot for more user-friendly interaction
+- [ ] Expand prompt capabilities to answer other frequently asked questions
 - [ ] Slick web interface similar to BirdSQL?
 - [ ] Implement using langchain?